Why car dealer isn’t honoring internet price

 I see this all the time.

-Just like you, I use car search sites like Car Gurus, Auto Trader, Cars.com and search for the vehicles.
+Just like you, I use car search sites like Car Gurus, Auto Trader, Cars.com and search for the vehicles my client’s have tasked me to find.

 I enter the make, model, trim, color, miles and any other feature needed.

-The dealerships will set the price they want to SHOW you.
+The dealers price is set to what they want to SHOW you.
 This is not necessarily the price they are willing to sell the vehicle for.

 They simply understand the way consumers are searching and/or sorting.
 By PRICE.